01 Jul 2025

 (2017 – 2020)

-By 2017 Acorn had granted $3.6 million to more than 200 organisations and, the next year, marked its 15th birthday with a dinner at Trinity Wharf and the launch of Celebrating the First 15 Years, announcing 300 funds and $21 million under management.
+By 2017 Acorn had granted $3.6 million to more than 200 organisations.
+The next year, the foundation marked its 15th birthday with a dinner at Trinity Wharf and the launch of Celebrating the First 15 Years, hitting milestones of 300 funds and $21 million under management.

 Annual distributions burst through the $1 million ceiling in 2019.
 Barely a year later COVID-19 struck.
 Within days Acorn, BayTrust, TECT and local councils created the WBOP COVID-19 Rapid Response Fund, channelling emergency grants to foodbanks, refuges and social-service teams suddenly forced online.